EhsanEqlimi/EhsanEqlimi.github.io/content/posts/AlphaSpeech.md

 Although the behavioral analysis reveals a pronounced decline in exam scores when background noise is present compared to the absence of background noise, there was no significant difference in alpha peak power and frequency between conditions.
-However, LRTC of alpha oscillations exhibited a significant decline in speech with multi-talker noise.
-Interestingly, this decline was accompanied by a negative correlation between alpha LRTC and exam scores, suggesting that temporal correlations in alpha activity facilitate perception and memory for speech in noise.
+However, LRTC of alpha oscillations exhibited a significant increase in speech with multitalker noise.
+Interestingly, this increase was accompanied by a negative correlation between alpha LRTC and exam scores, suggesting that temporal correlations in alpha activity facilitate perception and memory for speech in noise.
 Moreover, we observed increased synchronization activation of alpha peak frequency in temporal lobe regions, contrasting with higher alpha peak power activity predominantly in occipital lobe